kaizen-ai/kaizenflow/documentation/notes/notebooks.md

 - Each notebook needs to follow a clear and logical flow, e.g.,
     - load data
-        - for each data structure it’s good to show a snippet, e.g., df.head(3)
+        - for each data structure it's good to show a snippet, e.g., df.head(3)
     - compute stats / results
     - clean data
     - compute stats, show some results